aysanaghazadeh/SensoryAds/rebuttal.md

 ### [W1] EvoSense Baselines
 > The paper lacks comparisons with strong zero-shot and few-shot baselines such as GPT or large instruction-tuned multimodal models, as well as simple, transparent baselines like those used in Behavior-LLaVA.
 Without these comparisons, it is difficult to judge whether EvoSense or the proposed classification approach truly adds value beyond general-purpose reasoning models.

 * EvoSense is not a classification method, and this paper is not proposing a classification method.
 In this work, we propose the classification tasks, and an evaluation metric (EvoSense) to evaluate how well an image evokes the sensation.
-We have compared our evaluation metrics with strong zero-shot models of LLAMA3-instruct and Qwen both instruction-tuned.
+We have compared our evaluation metrics with strong zero-shot models of LLAMA3-instruct and QwenLM both instruction-tuned.
 The results on state-of-the-art zero-shot models show negative agreement with humans.
 * For the classification tasks, we use state-of-the-art MLLMs (all instruction tuned) and show they fail in correctly classifying and understanding the sensations evoked by the images.
 * We have added the MLLMs used for description generation for EvoSense (both instruction-tuned) as a judge for sensation evocation.
 As shown in the table our method achieves 60% higher agreement with humans compared to MLLMs as a judge.
-We show the Kappa agreement of different baselines (+ the MLLMs judges) with human annotators on 100 images in the following table:
+We show the Kappa agreement of different baselines (+ the MLLMs judges) with human annotators on 100 images (10000 image-sensation pairs) in the following table:

 |                 Metric                 | touch | smell | sound | taste | sight | All |
 |:--------------------------------------:| :---: | :---: | :---: | :---: | :---: | :---: |